-California physicians unprepared for electronic health record regulations: reportJune 15th, 2012 By Karin Rush-Monroe in Health /
+California physicians unprepared for electronic health record regulations: reportJune 15, 2012 By Karin Rush-Monroe in Medicine & Health / Health

 (Medical Xpress) -- Electronic health records (EHRs) are used widely by California physicians, but many of their systems are not designed to meet new federal standards aimed at improving the quality of health care, according to a report from UCSF researchers.

 While 71 percent of California physicians have an EHR system, only 30 percent have one with the functionalities needed to achieve meaningful use requirements from the Centers for Medicare and Medicaid Services' (CMS), the team reports.
 These requirements include, for example, the ability to communicate electronically with other health care providers, such as pharmacies, labs, other clinicians, and hospitals, to whom physicians refer patients.